FallDownTheSystem/modern-js/src/pages/new-es-features.md

 ```
 :::

-Note that the right hand assignment of an empty object `= {}`, is so that we could call the function without any parameters and it would still work.
+Note that the right-hand assignment of an empty object `= {}` is so that we can call the function without any parameters, and it would still work.

 [MDN: Destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)